PoshCode/PowerShellPracticeAndStyle/Style-Guide/Function-Structure.md

-  The ValidateNotNull attribute is designed to be used when the type of the parameter value is not specified or when the specified type will accept a value of Null.
+  The ValidateNotNull attribute is designed to be used when the type of the parameter value is not specified or when the specified type will accept a value of null.
 (If you specify a type that will not accept a null value, such as a string, the null value will be rejected without the ValidateNotNull attribute, because it does not match the specified type.)